katari15045/library/README.txt

 To Do
 -----
--> Decrease the startup time
+-> On pressing back button and opening the app, it stays forever at splash screen -> In no_internet_dialog replace the button with the Colored text -> Decrease the startup time
 -> Write Log.d debugging statements in the form className::method() for all overridden methods -> Instead of creating new instances of fragments everytime, use factory design pattern